A Brief Guide to Providing Insights as a Service

 People

-Enough has been said and written about the technical requirements of being a data scientist.
-The Insights as a Service Framework focuses on the so-called soft skills.
+Many alternatives have been proposed that incorporate soft skills into this diagram, and the Insights as a Service Framework also does so.
 Especially with the steady advancement of AI developments, non-technical skills will become increasingly crucial for a data scientist to thrive in this industry.

 The importance of domain knowledge cannot be underestimated.
 The time price of a service suggests that the client needs to invest time in explaining the context of the data problem to the developer.
 However, the development team also needs to have sufficient domain knowledge to advise the client.
-I have been in many situations where an end-user knows what problem to solve but is unable to clearly articulate what they want.
-It is then the task of the service provider to understand their customer and provide them what they need.
+I have been in many situations where an end-user knows what problem to solve but is unable to articulate what they want clearly.
+It is then the task of the service provider to understand their customer and provide them with what they need.

 The well-worn "faster horses" marketing cliché also applies to providing Insights as a service.
 A data service provider needs to be able to provide the client with a vision (in this analogy, a car) that solves or prevents problems.